madMAx43v3r/mmx-node/docs/src/content/docs/reference/Token_standard.md

 - `meta_data`: Generic variable with extra info

 By convention, `meta_data` is an Object with the following fields:
+- `is_token`: Boolean to indiciate a standard token
 - `icon_url`: Currency icon (shown next to balance)
 - `logo_url`: Bigger logo image (shown on details page)
 - `website_url`: Website link